 Other items that fall under the heading of “nice to have” items include a blow off hose, an auto-siphon, a sanitizer bucket, a turkey baster, a funnel, and a hydrometer, which will allow you to check the strength of your brew by calculating the ABV (Alcohol By Volume) percentage of your beer.

 None of these items are necessary, but they’ll make a noticeable difference in your home brewing experience if you have some or all of them on hand.
 And, of course, adding these things to your brewing system is part of the journey from a beginner to a more advanced brewer.

 Home Bar Essentials

-Before we reveal our choice for the Best Home Brewing Kit of 2019, there’s one final part of the home brewing experience we need to address; namely, once your new creation is finished and ready for “prime time,” you need to complete the experience with a properly-equipped home bar.
+Before we reveal our choice for the Top Home Brewing Kit of 2019, there’s one final part of the home brewing experience we need to address; namely, once your new creation is finished and ready for “prime time,” you need to complete the experience with a properly-equipped home bar.

 No one wants to invite their friends over to enjoy the home brew beer they’ve spent over a month working on, only to have them lean against the wall while they drink it.
 You’ve put a lot of effort into your creation; it just makes sense to have someplace to enjoy it worthy of the work and time you’ve invested in your home brewing.

 The first item on this list is a good idea for almost everyone, quality coasters.
 You can get a great set of coasters for a minimal cost, and keeping rings of condensation off the furniture gives your spouse one less thing to be aggravated by, no matter how many people you have over to show off your home brewing prowess.

 Another thing that’s a good idea is a refrigerator that’s just for your beer.
 This keeps your home brew ale out of the way of the regular fridge traffic, and some options (like a kegerator) give you the opportunity to put your home brew on tap!